Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 Since the specific problem considered in this tutorial has a small size, we can also solve it in a classical way and then compare the results with our quantum solution.

-To solve the problem in a classical way, we use the explicit matrix representation in terms of numerical NumPy arrays.
+We use the explicit matrix representation in terms of numerical NumPy arrays.

 Classical calculation: